mark-wiemer/markwiemer.com/readme.md

 🚧 Under construction! 🚧

-My personal site hosting my articles, picture of my dog, and other stuff I like 😊
+My personal site hosting my articles, pictures of my dog, and other stuff I like 😊

 ## Developer notes